All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Gonk: Dagama again.
 He also happens to resemble Eggman.

-- Ki Attacks: The Chinjao Family employs Haki, aside from Hasshouken.
+- Ki Manipulation: The Chinjao Family employs Haki, aside from Hasshouken.

 - Kick Them While They Are Down: Kelly, when angered, tends to attack whoever angers him even after they're unconscious.